ibm-cloud-docs/resiliency/services/postgresql.md

 - {{site.data.keyword.keymanagementservicefull}}
 - {{site.data.keyword.hscrypto}}

 Follow the recovery plan created in the previous section to create a new service.
-The new, recovered instance, will have a different connection strings.
-Redirect your workload components to the recovered instance.
+The new, recovered cluster, will have a different connection strings.
+Redirect your workload components to the recovered cluster.

 ## IBM disaster recovery
 {: #postgresql-ibm-disaster-recovery}